 At Everything Skin Clinic, we can remove all types of tattoos.
 During the consultation, we will inform you of the number of treatments needed and the price of the laser tattoo removal.

-Some women prefer to have permanent makeup to define their eye or lip lines.
+Cosmetic tattoos – Some women prefer to have permanent makeup to define their eye or lip lines.
 Some balding men would prefer having black ink tattooed into the scalp to hide the baldness.
-These cosmetic tattoos and are quite commonly performed by tattoo and beauty therapists.
+These cosmetic tattoos are quite commonly performed by tattoo and beauty therapists.

-While there are many different lasers on the market claiming to be the best.
-The Q switched lasers are excellent for removal of tattoos.
+Here at the Everything Skin Clinic, we use a Q switch laser for the removal of tattoos.
+While there are many different lasers on the market claiming to be the best, the Q switched lasers are excellent for removal of tattoos.